ainaherimam/mcts-fanorona/README.md

 ---

 ## 🌟 Acknowledgments
-- Inspired by the rich history of Fanorona.
+- Inspired by the board game [Fanorona](https://en.wikipedia.org/wiki/Fanorona))
-- Thanks to the open-source community for resources and tools.
-- Thanks to [YourUsername](https://github.com/maksimKorzh/) for the help on the MCTS part.
+- Thanks to [maksimKorzh](https://github.com/maksimKorzh/) for the help on the MCTS part.

 Enjoy playing and exploring the strategies of Fanorona with AI!